Jurnal TV

-Jurnal TV represents a general TV channel from the Republic of Moldova, launched in 2009 on Internet and in 2010 in ether, which transmits in Romanian and partially in Russian.
-Initially it was created to be the first news television of Republic of Moldova.
-But on 5 March 2011 it was transformed into a general television.
-In present, the TV program contains news journals on certain hours during the day, political/social/entertaining shows and talk-shows, movies, TV series, cartoons dubbed in Romanian or Russian, all of them being broadcast with a proper license, condemning the piracy.
-Also, Jurnal TV takes part in the social life of the country, launching social successful campaigns.
+Jurnal TV is a general TV channel from the Republic of Moldova, launched in 2009 on Internet and in 2010 on air, which transmits in Romanian and partially in Russian.
+Initially it was created to be the first news television channel of Republic of Moldova, but its focus changed to more general programming on March 5, 2011.
+Presently, the channel shows news journals, political/social/entertaining shows and talk-shows, movies, TV series, and cartoons dubbed in Romanian or Russian.

-The headquarters of Jurnal TV include own studios.
+The headquarters of Jurnal TV are in Chisinau, Moldova.
 Jurnal TV is part of the Jurnal Trust Media Holding, which includes the radio station Jurnal FM, the newspaper Jurnal de Chișinău, the economic magazine ECOnomist and the publicity agency Reforma Art.

-Jurnal TV HD is the first High Definition (1080i) television in Moldova.
-It has begun its experimental broadcast on Moldtelecom IPTV Platform from 7 December.
-Jurnal TV HD broadcast in 16:9 aspect ratio on both modes: SD and HD and Dolby Surround 5.1 sound on HD, and Stereo on SD.
+Jurnal TV HD is the first High Definition (1080i) television channel in Moldova.
+It began its experimental broadcast on Moldtelecom IPTV Platform from 7 December.
+Jurnal TV HD broadcasts in 16:9 aspect ratio on both modes: SD and HD and Dolby Surround 5.1 sound on HD, and Stereo on SD.

 Shows and Talk shows

 Deșteptarea și Deșteptarea de Weekend – A morning show 7/7, with presenters, guests and various sections: Social news, The economic section, Weather, Sport, contests for the viewers, etc.

-Acasă Devreme – An interactive after lunch show, that contains information about health, events, relations, beauty and modern technologies.
+NOOO – An interactive after-lunch show, that contains information about health, events, relations, beauty and modern technologies.

-Veranda – An afternoon show, for the whole family, partially a food show, but with special guests from the show business.
+Veranda – A family-oriented afternoon show.
+Partially a food show that regularly features special guests from show business.

 Ora de Ras – A weekly show that is a filter, mocking the incompetence, the lack of taste and culture, by being ironical and satirical.
 It covers fields like politics, show-business, mass-media and the life of the simple citizen.

-Asfalt de Moldova - Revenirea acasă – A weekly show,that shows interesting personalities in Moldova.
+Asfalt de Moldova - Revenirea acasă – A weekly show that does features on interesting personalities in Moldova.